Monthly Archives: February 2010

 Meditation techniques from the Yoga Upanishads

+One of the techniques Sri Aurobindo and the Mother recommended for meditation was contemplating on Akasha or Space.
+This has been discussed in the section on Widening of consciousness.
+The source of this technique lies in the Yoga Upanishads.
 Out of the 108 Upanishads, there are 21 which are known as the Yoga Upanishads.
 These contain various methods of Dharana (i.e. one-pointed concentration).
-The book Dharana Darshan by Swami Nirajananda Saraswati of the Bihar School of Yoga discusses them in detail Continue reading
+This post contains a brief overview of these techniques as given in the book Dharana Darshan by Swami Niranjanananda Saraswati of the Bihar School of Yoga.